 It is important to note that a domestic violence conviction can lead to serious immigration consequences for defendants who do not retain U.S. citizenship.
 That is because most of domestic violence offenses constitute what are called “crimes of moral turpitude” and may trigger deportation proceedings by the federal government.

 Not least, as with any serious conviction, domestic violence may remain on a person’s permanent criminal record and always surface during background checks for employment, benefits or licensing.

 For the reasons set forth above, it is critical that you aggressively fight your case in order to prevent a conviction or, in the alternative, to get your charges reduced or dismissed.

-Our Family Law Firm In Los Angeles, CA Also Focuses On The Following Practice Areas:
+We Also Focus On The Following Practice Areas:

 - Child Custody

 - Child Support

 - Children’s Law

 Dealing with a domestic violence case can be extremely stressful.
 If you feel that your safety or reputation is in danger, due to false allegations of domestic violence, contact our Ventura criminal defense attorney at TABIBNIA LAW FIRM today 866-713-2159 and schedule a consultation.